rickhowe/partialnumber.vim/README.md

 The highlight group (default: `hl-SignColumn`) can be used to differently show the partial line numbers with its highlight.

-Since the vim's sign feature allows to use just 2 columns, the lower 2 digits of the line number are displayed in each line.
-In each 100th line until 900th, its abbreviated number is displayed such as '1+' or '9+'.
-And '++' is displayed in other 100th lines.
+Since the vim's sign feature allows to use only 2 columns, a line number is separated into the ones place digit and upper ones.
+In each 10th line, the upper 2 digits are displayed.
+In other lines, the last 1 digit is displayed in right half of the column.
+For example, the 370th, 371th, and 372th lines are displayed as "37", " 1", and " 2".
+If the `ambiwidth` option is set to "double", the upper digits are displayed with those circled numbers.

 To save the column space, it is useful to set `signcolumn` option to "number" and puts them in the number column, if possible.